Creative Automation / Foundation

 Thesis

-Reduce Fable 5 API Costs By 30% In Just 5 Mins (Exploit) teaches a practical creative automation move: Nick Saraev demonstrates a token-arbitrage hack that cuts Claude Code input costs ~30% by rendering bulky context (system prompt, tool docs, history) as a tiny-but-legible image, exploiting the fact that image billing is fixed by pixel dimensions rather than the amount of text inside.
+Reduce Fable 5 API Costs By 30% In Just 5 Mins (Exploit) teaches a practical coding-agent workflow move: Nick Saraev demonstrates a token-arbitrage hack that cuts Claude Code input costs ~30% by rendering bulky context (system prompt, tool docs, history) as a tiny-but-legible image, exploiting the fact that image billing is fixed by pixel dimensions rather than the amount of text inside.
 He then has Claude build a reusable pxpipe.py pipeline that converts long prompts into images before feeding them to the model.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.